Azure/iotedge/doc/DbStoreSizeLimits.md

 Here's an example of how to set the store size limit for Edge Hub through Az CLI:

 Create a deployment manifest `deployment.json` JSON file that has your IoT Edge deployment specification.
-More information about the IoT Edge deployment manifest (including a sample manifest that describes the `edgeHub` configuration section of the manifest) can be found [here][1].
+Please refer to [Learn how to deploy modules and establish routes in IoT Edge][1] for more information about the IoT Edge deployment manifest (including a sample manifest that describes the `edgeHub` configuration section of the manifest).

 The feature is specifically controlled using the following section of the `edgeHub` configuration in the deployment manifest: